thecr8tr/squadmc-maps-wiki/How-to-add-new-maps-to-SquadMC.md

 Just like we did with the minimap before, we are now creating tiles with the custom "leaflet" filter from our image

 ## And we're done! 🎉
-Now add the heightmap jpg, as well as the minimap and heightmap layer tiles to the squadmc_maps codebase (you specify the path in the mapdata object. make sure they match with the files locations!) and commit them under a new branch.
+Now add the heightmap jpg, as well as the minimap and heightmap layer tiles to the squadmc_maps codebase (you specify the paths in the mapdata object. make sure they match with the files locations!) and commit them under a new branch.

 I'm looking forward to your pull requests!